-Justin Silverstein, a former Pac-12 golfer with major collegiate coaching experience, is in his second year as a USC women's golf assistant coach.
-He was hired on July 5, 2012.
+Justin Silverstein, a former Pac-12 golfer with major collegiate coaching experience, is in his third year on the USC women's golf staff and was promoted to associate head coach after the 2014 season.

 Silverstein came to USC after coaching four seasons at his alma mater Arizona, the last two as a women's golf assistant and the previous two as a volunteer assistant.